Food intolerance is when you have difficulty digesting some foods. You can have an unpleasant physical reaction to them.

 Many people cut out gluten from their diet.
 They think that they are intolerant to it because they have symptoms after eating wheat.

-But it's hard to know if the cause of the symptoms is an intolerance to gluten, an intolerance to something else in wheat, or nothing to do with wheat at all.
+But it's hard to know if the cause of the symptoms is an intolerance to gluten.
+It could be an intolerance to something else in wheat, or nothing to do with wheat at all.

 Very few people need to cut out gluten from their diet.
 But it's important to do this if you have coeliac disease.
 Coeliac disease is an autoimmune condition.
 It's not an intolerance or an allergy.